sandover/sandover.github.io/content/_index.md

 The Client Solutions team's work was the centerpiece of a series of IBM Watson Experience Centers -- located in New York, San Francisco, Cambridge, and Munich -- whose purpose was educate IBM's customers and constituents about machine learning.
 Both the reality of machine learning, and its potential, were brought to light through a series of unique, interactive, realtime data visualizations and setpieces, developed from 2013 to 2020.

-The Centers were a technology showcase featured a variety of environments created by Oblong, including large display walls and immersion rooms, which could be controlled by touch, by spatial pointing devices, by voice, and more.
+The Centers were a technology showcase, and featured a variety of environments and interactions created by Oblong, including large display walls and immersion rooms.
+Human engagement was enabled via touch, spatial pointing devices, voice, proximity, and more.

 This [UX Design Award-winning collaboration](https://ux-design-awards.com/en/gewinner/ibm-watson-experience-centers) with IBM and design agency [Local Projects](https://www.localprojects.com/) was prototyped and developed at Oblong’s headquarters in Los Angeles as well as IBM’s Immersive AI Lab in Austin.